-3. Proposed Activity
+3. PROPOSED ACTIVITY

-The landowner of Portion 111 of 304 Matjesfontein Keurbooms intends to build a double-storey primary dwelling, which includes four-bedrooms, double garage, swimming pool, jacuzzi, and planter box retaining wall, within the Whales Haven Estate.
-The proposed dwelling will be situated directly adjacent to the internal estate road (Whales Haven Road), as the highest portion of the property.
+The landowner of Portion 118 of 304 Matjesfontein Keurbooms intends to build a new double-storey primary dwelling, which includes a double garage, one-bedroom stoeps, yards and retaining walls within the Whales Haven Estate.
+The proposed dwelling will be situated at the south-eastern boundary of the estate where the internal existing estate road ends.